genome/docker-dna-alignment/README.md

-# docker-unaligned-to-bqsr
+# docker-dna-alignment
-A fat docker image for running alignment
+A fat docker image for running DNA alignment